mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 **NEW DASHBOARD METRICS**

-Mia-Platformhas released the new Metrics dashboard to monitor its applications.
+Mia-Platform has released the new Metrics dashboard to monitor its applications.
 From the new application you will be able to view your configured Kibana dashboards.

 ![](img/metrics.png)